helloanh/aws-wordpress-setup/aws-wp-setup-lab2-setup-ec2.md

 3. Check to see if all your WP files are in the S3 bucket:
         aws s3 ls yourbucketnamehere
 4. Do something dangerous -- delete all your WP Core files in html/
         cd ..
         rm -rf html/
 5. Go to the browser and see the white screen of death when refresh the page
-        you just simulate a failure of your EC2
-6. Just recover by downloading the same bucket again:
-        aws s3 cp --recursive s3://yourbucketnamehere /var/www/html/
- Do something dangerous -- delete all your WP Core files in html/
-        cd ..
-        rm -rf html/
-5. Go to the browser and see the white screen of death when refresh the page
-        you just simulate a failure of your EC2
-6. Just recover by downloading the same bucket again:
-        aws s3 cp --recursive s3://yourbucketnamehere /var/www/html/
- Do something dangerous -- delete all your WP Core files in html/
-        cd ..
-        rm -rf html/
-5. Go to the browser and see the white screen of death when refresh the page
-        you just simulate a failure of your EC2
-6. Just recover by downloading the same bucket again:
-        aws s3 cp --recursive s3://yourbucketnamehere /var/www/html/
- Do something dangerous -- delete all your WP Core files in html/
-        cd ..
-        rm -rf html/
-5. Go to the browser and see the white screen of death when refresh the page
-        you just simulate a failure of your EC2
-6. Just recover by downloading the same bucket again:
-        aws s3 cp --recursive s3://yourbucketnamehere /var/www/html/
- Do something dangerous -- delete all your WP Core files in html/
-        cd ..
-        rm -rf html/
-5. Go to the browser and see the white screen of death when refresh the page
-        you just simulate a failure of your EC2
-6. Just recover by downloading the same bucket again:
-        aws s3 cp --recursive s3://yourbucketnamehere /var/www/html/
- Do something dangerous -- delete all your WP Core files in html/
-        cd ..
-        rm -rf html/
-5. Go to the browser and see the white screen of death when refresh the page
-        you just simulate a failure of your EC2
-6. Just recover by downloading the same bucket again:
-        aws s3 cp --recursive s3://yourbucketnamehere /var/www/html/
- Do something dangerous -- delete all your WP Core files in html/
-        cd ..
-        rm -rf html/
-5. Go to the browser and see the white screen of death when refresh the page
-        you just simulate a failure of your EC2
-6. Just recover by downloading the same bucket again:
-        aws s3 cp --recursive s3://yourbucketnamehere /var/www/html/
- Do something dangerous -- delete all your WP Core files in html/
-        cd ..
-        rm -rf html/
-5. Go to the browser and see the white screen of death when refresh the page